Col du Glandon: Tour de France

 The Col du Glandon was first crossed in the Tour de France in 1947 in conjunction with the Col de la Croix de Fer when the first rider over the summit was Edward Klabiński.
 The pass is often used in conjunction with the Col de la Croix de Fer when it is not categorized for the King of the Mountains competition.

 Categorized appearances in Tour de France

+Tour de France Femmes

+The Col du Glandon was crossed on Stage 8 of the 2024 Tour de France Femmes.